 When looking back, the whole journey has taken longer than we envisaged.
 A few years ago, during a long overdue

 holiday, we made a promise to ourselves that we would have a change of life!
-We were not tired of London and running an antiquarian bookshop was really quite a lot of fun – but we would like to do something else that we are also passionate about: having a hospitality business in the country!
+We were not tired of London and running an antiquarian bookshop was really quite a lot of fun – but we would like to do something else that we are also passionate about: having a business in the country!

 Both of us had high-flying leisure careers before we owned the bookshop.
 Richard had held several senior management positions with international blue chip travel companies, whilst Jasmine had worked as a 5-star hotel executive and then

 as a bank manager after gaining an MBA.

 For two years, we searched high and low, all over the country.
 We viewed a stately home in south Wales, a Tudor mansion in Norfolk, a Manor hotel in the Isle of Wight, a grand private residence in the Cotswolds ......
 We visited so many places, checked the figures and researched the market potential.
 But still, no place seemed to be right.